 Set shared financial goals

 First, setting a financial goal gives us a common objective.
 While we were engaged and just married, our financial goal was to save for our RV to travel the country together.
-Not only was it genuinely fun to talk about, but it also helped to give some direction to our budget.
+Not only did it make it genuinely fun to talk about money, but it also helped to give some direction to our budget.

 Hold each other accountable without judgment